-Performance measure Why it matters an Combined operating ratio ("COR") A foundational insurance indicator of how efficiently our core business has performed.
-Looks at claims and operating expenses as a percentage of our net earned premiums. ive pla e plan Gross written premiums ("GWP") Year-over-year growth in our core revenues (GWP) is a key indicator of our progress towards our profitable growth goals. incentiv centiv Strategic initiatives Economical has prioritized the following important corporate initiatives to support operational efficiencies and profitable growth: nnual n in Delivering the broker policy administration system Ann terr Continuing to advance Sonnet шn • Enhancing our core business edi • Advancing demutualization and our plans to become a public company Σ Return on equity ("ROE") Reflects the efficient use of capital in generating core earnings.
+Performance measure Why it matters lan an Combined operating ratio A foundational insurance indicator of how efficiently our core business has performed.
+Looks at claims and operating expenses as a percentage of our net earned premiums. ntive F ive Pla Gross written premiums Year-over-year growth in our core revenues (GWP) is a key indicator of our progress towards our profitable growth goals.
+Annual Incentive Plan Incent Strategic initiatives Economical has prioritized the following important corporate initiatives to support operational efficiencies and profitable growth: שער erm Optimizing Vyne and realizing benefits Ā Ě Continuing to advance Sonnet diu Improving our core business Σ Advancing demutualization and our plans to become a public company Return on equity ("ROE") Reflects the efficient use of capital in generating core earnings.
 Book value Focuses on long-term growth in the value of Economical.
 A strong book value supports our future growth initiatives.